 When family members share their hopes, beliefs, and dreams for the future, love and support are then naturally woven in the tapestry of the family unit.
 Open communication, healthy relationships, and a caring environment promote appreciation, acceptance, and affection.

 - Other adult relationships

 - Parent involvement in schooling

-When a young person feels safe, protected and respected he/she/they will then be empowered to better serve their community, engage other community leaders, and promote health, wellness, safety, and security in their families and throughout the community.
+When a young person feels safe, protected, and respected he/she/they will be empowered to better serve their community, engage other community leaders, and promote health, wellness, safety, and security in their families and throughout the community.

 Boundaries and Expectations

 When clear expectations are in place and when boundaries are consistent, young people are more apt to follow rules, maintain standards, and are encouraged to do their best in school, at home, and in their communities.